Nazi Forced Labour Documentation Centre: Forced Labour in the Daily Round 1938–1945

 The permanent exhibition "Forced Labour in the Daily Round 1938-1945" presents the history of forced labour during National Socialism as an omnipresent mass phenomenon.
 It shows the everyday life of the men, women and children deported to work - in the camp, at work and in contact with Germans.
 It illustrates the extent to which the lives of forced labourers were shaped by the racist hierarchy of the Nazi Regime.

 Between Two Stools.
 The History of Italian Military Internees 1943–1945

-During the Second World War, Nazi Germany and fascist Italy were initially allies.
+During World War II, Nazi Germany and fascist Italy were initially allies.
 On 8 September 1943 Italy withdrew from the alliance.
 The German Wehrmacht then captured the Italian soldiers and officers.
 About 650,000 Italians were transported to the German Reich and the occupied territories.
 With the founding of the Repubblica Sociale Italiana (RSI) in 1944, the prisoners were declared "military internees".
 Therefore, despite the new fascist alliance and without regard to international law, they could be used as forced labourers in armaments.
 The permanent exhibition tells the story of the Italian military internees.
 It spans the spectrum from the German-Italian alliance partnership in the Second World War to the present day treatment of the subject.
 The individual chapters deal with central aspects of imprisonment, transport, forced labour, the end of the war and Memory.